-We rely on a third party, AMResorts, to manage four of our resorts and we can provide no assurance that AMResorts will manage these resorts successfully or that AMResorts will not be subject to conflicts harmful to our interests.
+We rely on a third party, AMResorts, to manage two of our resorts and we can provide no assurance that AMResorts will manage these resorts successfully or that AMResorts will not be subject to conflicts harmful to our interests.

-Pursuant to management agreements with AMResorts, four of our 23 resorts are managed by AMResorts.
-Absent payment by us of significant termination fees, until the expiration of the management agreements in 2022, we are not able to self-manage these resorts.
+Pursuant to management agreements with AMResorts, two of our resorts are currently managed by AMResorts.
+Absent payment by us of significant termination fees, until the expiration of the management agreements in 2022 for the Dreams Punta Cana and 2025 for the Dreams Palm Beach, we are not able to self-manage these resorts.
 We can provide no assurance that AMResorts will manage these resorts successfully.